frostoven/change-tracker/README.md

 ```

 From very early on, our GFX engine renders anything that can be rendered.
 It
-should render the ship as soon as it's booted, but cannot use delayed callbacks
+should render the ship as soon as it's loaded, but cannot use delayed callbacks
 for obvious timing reasons (it would queue a new callback 60 times a second,
 indefinitely, and then eventually have thousands of old requests trigger at
 once).
 Instead of keeping track of boot manually, you can get the latest known